-On February 1, 2023 we closed on the sale of Kelowna BC for net proceeds of \$19.03 million (including \$1.00 million of restricted cash held at year end).
+On February 1, 2023 we closed on the sale of Kelowna Business Center, located in Kelowna BC, for net proceeds of \$19.03 million (including \$1.00 million of restricted cash held at year end).
 These proceeds were used to pay off the mortgage on the property, with remaining cash of \$9.03 million being used to reduce borrowings on our credit facility.